zgouyandeh/zgouyandeh/README.md

 ## Academic Foundation

 - **Ph.D. in Applied Mathematics (Numerical Analysis):** numerical and analytical methods for uncertain ordinary and partial differential equations.
 Publications on [Google Scholar](https://scholar.google.com/citations?user=0EokqwoAAAAJ&hl=en).
-- I bring that foundation in linear algebra, numerical methods, and estimation theory into engineering practice, from forecast-error variance and residual diagnostics in the Zaferan Sofreh platform to efficient transformation code in dbt and Spark.